kishanmanitiwari/Nesletter-Signup/README.md

 # Nesletter-Signup
-📰 A simple newsletter signup page to allow users to add themselves in the mailing list to receive monthly emails of the organisation.
+📰 A simple newsletter signup page to allow users to add themselves in the mailing list to receive monthly emails of the organization.

 ## Live - https://aqueous-waters-63655.herokuapp.com/